rng-guy/NFSMWBartender/README.txt

  • the "BASIC" feature set lets you change many otherwise hard-coded values of the game, and
  • the "ADVANCED" feature set lets you change cop-spawning behaviour and tables without limits.

-This document ANSWERS THE FOLLOWING QUESTIONS (in order):
+This document also ANSWERS THESE QUESTIONS (in order):
  1) • "What does Bartender's "Basic" feature set offer?"
  2) • "What does Bartender's "Advanced" feature set offer?"
  3) • "What should I know before I use Bartender?"